smajee/mbir-demos/README.md

 Currently if *sv-mbirct* and *mbir-demos* are located in the same base directory, the run script will find the proper location of the executable.

-To run the script, type one of the following:
+To run the script from a terminal, *cd* into the *run* folder and type one of the following:
 ```
-./runDemo.sh shepp
+./runDemo.sh ../shepp
-./runDemo.sh xradia
+./runDemo.sh ../xradia
 ```